 Special considerations

-If your creatinine clearance is below 60 mL/min, your doctor will give you about half of the typical starting dosage.
+If you have kidney problems (specifically, if your creatinine clearance is below 60 mL/min), your doctor will prescribe a lower starting dosage.
 They may change your dosage based on how your body responds to the drug.

-Metoclopramide oral tablet is used for short-term treatment.
-It comes with serious risks if you don’t take it as prescribed.
+Metoclopramide oral tablets are used for short-term treatment.
+This drug comes with serious risks if you don’t take it as prescribed.

 If you stop taking the drug suddenly or don’t take it at all: Your symptoms may not get better.
 They may get worse.